Isavill11/Robot-Control-with-Kinect-Sensor/README.md

    ```bash
    python gesture_recognition.py
    ```
+6. **Initiate Robotic Arm Control:** Using Matlab.Engine, call function from matlab to control the Robotic Arm.

 ## Future Improvements
 - Create functions for the robotic arm to command it.
 - Improve model accuracies with more training data.
 - Implement real-time feedback for gesture corrections.
 - Once implemented, optimize robotic arm control response time.
-- Create desktop app for easy usage.
+- Create a desktop app for easy usage.
 - Clean up code.

 ## Contributors
 **Isabella Villarreal**
-Undergraduate Researcher, Texas A&M International University
+Undergraduate Researcher at Texas A&M International University

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For any questions or collaboration inquiries, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/isabellaavillarreal/).